jdcloudcom/en/documentation/Networking/Load-Balancer/Operation-Guide/Create-ALB-Instance.md

 1. Select a region and pay attention to select the region of the virtual private cloud to be selected.

-1. Select an availability zone, the Application Application Load Balancer only can forward the traffic to the backend server of the selected availability zone.
+1. Select an availability zone, and the Application Load Balancer only can forward the traffic to the backend server of the selected availability zone under the same VPC.

 1. Select a virtual private cloud and subnet information and the Application Application Load Balancer only can forward the traffic to the backend server under the same virtual private cloud.